Economy of Portugal: Fisheries

 Portugal's Exclusive Economic Zone of 1,727,408 km^{2}:

 The Portuguese fishing industry is fairly large and diversified.
 Fishing vessels classified according to the area in which they operate, can be divided into local fishing vessels, coastal fishing vessels and long-distance fishing vessels.
 The local fleet is mainly composed of small traditional vessels (less than 5 gross tonnage), comprising, in 2004, 87% of the total fishing fleet and accounting for 8% of the total tonnage.
 These vessels are usually equipped to use more than one fishing method, such as hooks, gill nets and traps, and constitute the so-called polyvalent segment of the fleet.

 Their physical output is low but reasonable levels of income are attained by virtue of the high commercial value of the species they capture: octopus, black scabbardfish, conger, pouting, hake and anglerfish.
 Purse seine fishing is also part of the local fleet and has, on the mainland, only one target species: the sardine.
 This fishery represents 37% of total landings.
 Portugal's Exclusive Economic Zone has 1,727,408 km^{2}, being the 3rd largest of the EU and the 20th largest in the world.

 The coastal fishing fleet accounted for only 13% of vessels but had the largest GT (93%).
 These vessels operate in areas farther from the coast, and even outside the Portugal's Exclusive Economic Zone.
 The coastal fishing fleet comprises polyvalent, purse seine and trawl fishing vessels.
 The trawlers operate only on the mainland shelf and target demersal species such as horse mackerel, blue whiting, octopus and crustaceans.

 The crustacean trawling fishery targets Norway lobster, red shrimp and deepwater rose shrimp.
 The most important fish species landed in Portugal in 2004 were sardine, mackerel and horse mackerel, representing 37%, 9% and 8% of total landings by weight, and 13%, 1% and 8% of total value, respectively.
 Molluscs accounted for only 12% of total landings in weight, but 22% of total landings in value.
 Crustaceans were 0.6% of the total landings by weight and 5% by value.
+As of 2020, Portugal ranked sixth worldwide in seafood consumption per capita, with each Portuguese, on average, 59.36 kg/person of fish.